Pyrocollodion

 Pyrocollodion is a smokeless powder invented by Dmitri Mendeleev.
-A variant of nitrocellulose family of compounds, it was discovered by Dmitri Mendeleev in 1892.
-He and proposed its use as a replacement for gunpowder in the Russian Navy.
-This offer was rejected because of cost and efficiency.
+A variant of the nitrocellulose family of compounds, it was discovered by Dmitri Mendeleev in 1892.
+He had proposed its use as a replacement for gunpowder in the Russian Navy.
+This offer was rejected because of cost and efficiency considerations.

 Pyrocollodion is known to be spontaneously combustible and explosive.
-When ignited Pyrocollodion will burn and explode quickly with excessive heat output compared to the existing gunpowders of the time.
+When ignited, Pyrocollodion will burn and explode quickly with excessive heat output compared to the existing gunpowders of the time.
 Pyrocollodion was a reasonable choice or option at the time for military munitions use.
-If ignited in a tight contained space, Pyrocollodion will leave little to no remnants, such as unburned powder, particular kinds of flame scarring, or smoke of any kind.
+If ignited in a tight, contained space, Pyrocollodion will leave little to no remnants (such as unburned powder), particular kinds of flame scarring, or smoke of any kind.